alPacino/gcm4ex/README.md

 The library was inspired by [apns4ex](https://github.com/chvanikoff/apns4ex) and much of the source code has been used as a bootstrap for this lib.

+The HTTP wrapper has been heavily inspired by [carnivalmobile/gcm](https://github.com/carnivalmobile/gcm).

 ## Warning

 This library is a work in progress and it's API is subject to change till `v0.1`, please consider use of `== ver` operator rather than `~> ver` when requiring `gcm4ex` as a dependency or your application may be broken with next release of the library.